-When wastes are improperly disposed, in addition to creating legal liabilities, may create addition waste by contaminating other materials, leading to increased disposal costs.
-Generators who create these problems may be required to pay for the disposal costs by the university.
+Disposing of wastes improperly, in addition to creating legal liabilities, may create additional waste by contaminating other materials, leading to increased disposal costs.
+Generators who create these problems will be required to pay for these disposal costs.

 Similarly, hazardous chemicals cannot be made non-hazardous by dilution with water or other materials.
 Attempting to dilute wastes simply creates a larger volume of waste, and increases disposal costs.

 NEVER DISPOSE OF CHEMICALS IN DRAINS, TRASH, BY EVAPORATION OR DILUTION